How to Report Cruelty to Animals

 We are not a law enforcement agency and have no legal authority to intervene directly, but we can help callers identify and report animal abuse and neglect to local authorities.
 Callers may remain anonymous if they wish.

-Approximately 400 animal cruelty cases are reported to the hotline each year, and in many instances APNM can simply refer callers to the correct agency for reporting neglect and abuse.
+Approximately 400 animal cruelty cases are reported to the helpline each year, and in many instances APNM can simply refer callers to the correct agency for reporting neglect and abuse.
 In other instances, particularly those in which a caller wishes to remain anonymous, APNM works directly with the appropriate agency to help bring relief to many of the animal(s) affected.
 Unfortunately, APNM is not able to help bring relief to animals in every case because local and/or state laws do not prohibit activities that are clearly cruel but not yet illegal.

-APNM’s Hotline and Cruelty Case Management system is unlike anything offered in any other state.
+APNM’s Helpline and Cruelty Case Management system is unlike anything offered in any other state.
 Callers regularly tell APNM that no one else responded to their calls and that APNM made all the difference for an individual animal.
 Most calls are returned within 24 hours.

 TESTIMONIAL: “Thank you for the advice!
 Since our local Animal Control did not provide any information regarding the corrective action they’re requiring, I will be watching for positive changes.
 I really appreciate your ongoing oversight of this, as I’m just a regular citizen who happens to be a responsible dog and horse owner.
 I’ve talked with the surrounding neighbors, who would rather not make waves.
 They’re also sickened by what goes on at this house, so I appreciate your guidance.
 This Thanksgiving I’m thankful for you and people like you.”